olulesi/project-2/README.md

 ## Challenges
-* API limitations: For features such as adding multiple ingredients to a such the mealDb api didnt allow such requests without payment.
-Furthermore finding an API that had the diverse meals we were looking for were very hard to come by especially since we were looking for free ones.
+* API limitations: For features such as adding multiple ingredients to a user search the mealDb api didnt allow such requests without payment.
+Furthermore finding an API that had more meals to request were very hard to come by especially since we were looking for free ones.
-* Timeframe: Created a React Hackathon feel where there were lots of quick breaks and not time to waste consistently putting in the hours to make sure the website came out clean on time was definitely a challenge but a rewarding one as we were able to see it through.
+* Timeframe: There were lots of quick breaks as we were consistently putting in the hours to make sure the website came out clean and on time.
+This was definitely a challenge but a rewarding one as we were able to see it through.
 * Ingredients List: Displaying the ingredients list required creating an array from the object keys given from the MealDb API which was something I had never done before and took time to figure out.

 ## Wins
 * Overall Site: Was very pleased with how the website looked with the animations and the professional layout of the meals and show page for the meals.
-* Pair Programming Experience: Was a massive win being able to work with my partner, being able to learn from each other as well as learning together highlights the benefits of pair programming.
+* Pair Programming Experience: Was a massive win being able to work with my partner, being able to learn from each other as well as learning together highlights why building this project 2 was a great experience.

 ## Future Features
 * Improve the yuck functionality